tailhook/trimmer/doc/template_syntax.rst

 .. _syntax-indent:
 .. describe:: ## syntax: indent

-  means the output is indentation-sensitive, and we strip the additional indentation created by the block statements (``## if`` / ``## endif`` and ``## for`` / ``## endfor``), so the final output can easily be YAML or Python code.
+  Means the output is indentation-sensitive, and we strip the additional indentation created by the block statements (``## if`` / ``## endif`` and ``## for`` / ``## endfor``), so the final output can easily be YAML or Python code.